guilhemmarchand/trackme/docs/rest_api_reference.rst

 **This endpoint adds a new record returned as a JSON array, it requires a POST call with no data required:**

-- ``"metric_index": "<value to be added to the blocklist, accepts wildcards and regular expressions>``
+- ``"metric_index": value to be added to the blocklist, accepts wildcards and regular expressions``
-- ``"update_comment": "<OPTIONAL: a comment for the update, comments are added to the audit record, if unset will be defined to: API update>``
+- ``"update_comment": OPTIONAL: a comment for the update, comments are added to the audit record, if unset will be defined to: API update``

 ::